-Criterion Yes/No Actions if required Were the marking schemes/criteria consistently applied?
+Criterion Y/N Actions if required Were the marking schemes/criteria consistently applied?
 Were the marking schemes/criteria accurately applied?
 If multiple markers were used, are marks and feedback consistent across marking team?
 Was the quality and detail of feedback appropriate?
 Did the feedback align with the mark awarded?
 Are the marks ready for release?

 I confirm that I have reviewed the marks awarded for all scripts/CA and that

-$\sqrt{1}$ I agree with the marks awarded no action required
+I agree with the marks awarded no action required

-Action required - see comments above
+☐ Action required - see comments above

 Actions & Amendments:

-The module team and moderator(s) should comment on the assessment feedback and marks detailing any amendments that have been made and highlight examples of good practice.
+The module team and moderator(s) should comment on the assessments detailing any amendments that have been made and high good practice.

 Module team:

 Moderator:

 Module Coordinator signature Date

 Module Moderator signature Date

 Marks ready for publication?

-18 Sample Flowchart from School of Nursing and Midwifery for Internal Moderation of Examinations and Assessments
+Sample Process from School of Nursing and Midwifery of Internal Moderation of Examinations and Assessments

-1. Prior to commencement of the module, the module team

-- Confirm the method of assessment - - Check that the method is appropriate to the learning outcomes and as agreed in the module proforma - Agree dates for completion of first marking, cross marking and completion internal validation prior to external validation by external examiner and ratification at exam board. - Agree dates for provisional release via Grademark of feedback and non-ratified marks on assignments.
-Students should normally be informed at the outset of a module as to when they will receive provisional unratified feedback. - Agree marking criteria- Marking schemes model answers, use of rubrics and application of the appropriate level of QUB conceptual equivalents (Please note University regulations stipulate that latter should only be applied to essay type assignments/components of the module and the scale should be applied once, at the level of the assessed component of the module, and not at any subsequent stage).

-2. Request for exam paper, +supplementary papers+ reserve and assignments sent to module co-ordinators by Admin on behalf of the Assessment Group.

-3. Draft examination papers + supplementary papers + reserve and assignment titles/guidelines (with learning outcomes) to be forwarded by module co-ordinators to Admin for collation on behalf of the Assessment Group as per date requested.
+- 1. Prior to commencement of the module, the module team - Confirm the method of assessment - - Check that the method is appropriate to the learning outcomes and as agreed in the module pro-forma - Agree dates for completion of first marking, cross marking and completion internal validation prior to external validation by external examiner and ratification at exam board. - Agree dates for provisional release via Grademark of feedback and nonratified marks on assignments.
+Students should normally be informed at the outset of a module as to when they will receive provisional unratified feedback. - Agree marking criteria- Marking schemes model answers, use of rubrics and application of the appropriate level of QUB conceptual equivalents (Please note University regulations stipulate that latter should only be applied to essay type assignments/components of the module and the scale should be applied once, at the level of the assessed component of the module, and not at any subsequent stage). - 2.
+Request for exam paper, +supplementary papers+ reserve and assignments sent to module co-ordinators by Admin on behalf of the Assessment Group. - 3.
+Draft examination papers + supplementary papers + reserve and assignment titles/guidelines (with learning outcomes) to be forwarded by module co-ordinators to Admin for collation on behalf of the Assessment Group as per date requested. - 4.
+Feedback from Assessment Group to module co-ordinators.

-5. External Examiners to return comments to School with any recommended changes/ comments to relevant Admin staff.
-Admin staff to forward to module co-ordinators.

-4. Feedback from Assessment Group to module co-ordinators.
 Module co-ordinators to amend papers etc, if necessary, following Assessment Group feedback, and forward to relevant Admin person (undergraduate or post-graduate).
-Admin staff forward exam papers to external examiner.

-6. Module Co-ordinators/team amend papers, if required following External Examiner comments and forward final examination papers to Admin.
-Admin to upload to QuietMan (university electronic system) as per University deadline for uploading papers
+Admin staff forward exam papers to external examiner. - 5.
+External Examiners to return comments to School with any recommended changes/ comments to relevant Admin staff.
+Admin staff to forward to module coordinators. - 6.
+Module Co-ordinators/team amend papers, if required following External Examiner comments and forward final examination papers to Admin.
+Admin to upload to QuietMan (university electronic system) as per University deadline for uploading papers.